Marko-Strisko/Doktorat-Activiti/README.md

 # Doktorat-Activiti

-Colleage project which uses Workflow management system (Camunda) to define business workflows and processes.
+Colleage project which uses Workflow management system (Activiti) to define business workflows and processes.